-Although this is primarily a lecture course, students will be encouraged to participate in occasional small group and open class discussions and a variety of formal and informal writing activities.
-The format of this course, which is taught by several different instructors, may vary but in every case the course will involve a plurality of instructional strategies designed to help the student understand the major religious traditions of the world.
-Whether or not a formal research paper is assigned, students will be expected to employ basic research skills, including the use of computer technology to investigate and gather information on various religious beliefs, texts, mythologies, rituals, institutions, and values.
-Instructors will use a variety of teaching activities which may include:
+Though primarily a lecture course, this course will also involve students in small group and open class discussion and in a variety of formal and informal writing activities.
+Because this course is taught by several instructors, the specific format may vary, but in every case the course will involve a plurality of instructional strategies designed to engage students in doing philosophy not just learning about philosophers.
+Whether or not a formal research paper is assigned in the class, students will be expected to employ basic research skills, including the use of computer technology, to investigate and gather information on various topics and figures discussed in class.
+Among the teaching activities students can expect in this course are the following:

 Students should be able to:

 1) Identify the major religious traditions in the world both past and present